bignellrp/footyapp/README.md

 If you prefer not to use google for the data checkout the [static branch](https://github.com/bignellrp/footyapp/tree/static) **Note** the static branch is now a few versions behind the latest.

+# Discord Token

 In the latest version of the app a Discord helper bot is included that is integrated with the Flask webapp.

 A guide for creating the bot can be found [here](https://discordpy.readthedocs.io/en/stable/discord.html)

 Save the token in the tokens.json file in the services folder.

+# Slack Token

+The slack token is optional as by default the slack post section routes/results.py is commented out.

+If you wish to use slack to notify when the teams have been posted uncomment and add the slack token to the tokens.json